Andygmb/simplepuush/README.md

 # simplepuush
-super simple puush clone for linux
+super simple puush clone for linux - mostly intended for personal use as it does not have any error handling, but could be used as a base for someone to work on.

 ## dependencies